 Science Week (see link above!)

-Last year, we had planned to join our local junior school, Cloudside Academy, for an Artic Explorer Science adventure day but this was cancelled due to Covid 19.
+In March 2020, we had planned to join our local junior school, Cloudside Academy, for an Artic Explorer Science adventure day but this was cancelled due to Covid 19.
 As soon as we can, we will make future collaboration plans for science as it is a wonderful opportunity for the children to work together and share their science knowledge and enthusiasm.